-President Franklin D. Roosevelt’s decision to take the United States off the gold standard may have helped to ease the worst effects of the Great Depression.
-But the causes of the Great Depression were numerous, and after the stock market crash of 1929, a number of complex factors helped to create the conditions necessary for the longest and deepest economic downturn in modern history.
-Adherence to the gold standard was just one of those factors.
+The causes of the Great Depression were numerous, and after the stock market crash of 1929, a number of complex factors helped to create the conditions necessary for the longest and deepest economic downturn in modern history.
+President Franklin D. Roosevelt’s decision to take the United States off the gold standard may have helped to ease the worst effects of the Depression.

 The gold standard is a monetary system in which a nation’s currency is pegged to the value of gold.
 In a gold standard system, a given amount of paper money can be converted into a fixed amount of gold.
 Countries on the gold standard can’t increase the amount of paper money in circulation without also increasing their reserves of gold.